5G Network Deployment

 5G Deployment and Fiber

-5G Deployment Testing
+5G Deployment Tools

-The TM500 network tester can assess the complete 5G network user experience including simulated interactions with other users and typical real-world device behavior such as emailing and streaming in the mobile world.
+During the 5G verification and validation phase, test equipment capable of simulating real-world user behavior can help to establish quality of service prior to activation of 5G signals.
+The TM500 network tester can assess the complete 5G network user experience.
+This includes simulated interactions with other users and typical real-world device behavior such as emailing and streaming in the mobile world.
 The TM500 also supports a high number of UE’s per cell or carrier to evaluate capacity.

 Some have deemed the first 5G deployment to be a hallmark of the “sixth technological revolution”.
 Historically, this puts 5G evolution technology on a level of importance equivalent to steam power, the assembly line, or the dawn of the computer age.